-Indian Micro, Small and Medium Enterprises (MSMEs) contribute about 45% of country's manufacturing output, generate employment for over 40% of the Indian working class, and, demonstrate one of the fastest, 11.5%,33 annual growth rates for any other size of industry in the world.
+Indian Micro, Small and Medium Enterprises (MSMEs) contribute about 45% of country's manufacturing output, generate employment for over 40% of the Indian working class, and, demonstrate one of the fastest, 11.5%, 33 annual growth rates for any other size of industry in the world.
 MSMEs contribute 38% of total GDP.
 Manufacturing sector MSMEs contribute around 7.04% of total GDP (2012-13 figures).
 42.38% of the total export earnings of India came from MSME sector.
-However, the contribution of the MSME in manufacturing sector to India's GDP recorded at 8 per cent for 2011-1234, has been comparatively low comparing to some of the other global economies.
-Manufacturing sector contributes 4% of total GDP and 13.5% of total exports from India, an output largely accredited to the MSMEs operating in the textile sector.
+However, the contribution of the MSME in manufacturing sector to India's GDP recorded at 8 per cent for 2011-12, has been comparatively low comparing to some of the other global economies.
+Manufacturing sector contribution to the GDP has the capacity to reach 15% by the year 2020.
+Textile sector contributes 4% of total GDP and 13.5% of total exports from India, an output largely accredited to the MSMEs operating in the textile sector.

-Global Value Chains provide an opportunity for small and medium enterprises to upscale their business models and to grow across borders36.
+Global Value Chains provide an opportunity for small and medium enterprises to upscale their business models and to grow across borders.
 However, MSMEs face a number of challenges in meeting product quality and sustainability standards demanded by global value chains, often restricting their full potential in integrating with potential foreign business opportunities.